We Represent Corn Farmers Against Syngenta.

-On April 5, 2017, the Kansas City federal judge dismissed the lone legal claim on which the national class action was based.
+On April 5, 2017, the Kansas City federal judge dismissed the lone legal claim in the national class action.
 This is a Syngenta corn lawsuit game changer.
-There no longer is a national class action protecting the legal rights of corn producers who chose to stay in the Syngenta national class action.
+There no longer is a national class action protecting the legal rights of corn producers who elected to do nothing and stay in the Syngenta national class action.

 Many corn lawsuits have been filed.
 They are centered in federal court in Kansas City, and in state courts in Minneapolis, Minnesota, and southern Illinois.

 There are two “camps” in the Syngenta corn litigation—the class action camp and the individual plaintiff camp.
-There are over 50,000 corn farmers in the individual plaintiff camp.
+There are over 60,000 corn farmers in the individual plaintiff camp.